durgaprasad-dev-cse/Cybersecurity-Platform/README.md

 - Login pages
 - Requests for sensitive information

-> **Educational purpose only:** This feature is designed to demonstrate phishing concepts and improve security awareness.
+> **Educational Purpose Only:** This feature is designed to demonstrate phishing concepts and improve security awareness.
 It should not be used to collect real credentials or target real users.

 ---